nyoos/521Project/README.md

 # 521Project

 Code for GAD with SynCode.
-Uses beam search to avoid multiple sampling.
+Implements ASAp and a variant that uses beam search instead of multiple sampling to build the EFG tree.